mjc-school/MJC-School/stage #3/java/module #5. AWS/aws_task.md

      - Assign the Role created in step 2.
      - Within User Data section add the script that downloads your application from S3 bucket and launchs it.
 Use aws cli command: aws s3 cp s3://BUCKET-NAME/FILENAME .
      - In security group settings open the port your application will be running on.
-*6. Terminate or remove all created resources/services once you finished the module and showed a demo.*
+6. *Terminate or remove all created resources/services once you finished the module and showed a demo.*

 #### General requirements